Georgy Trefilov: Court confrontation with Alfa-Bank

 In January 2014 Alfa-Bank appealed to London's High Court with a claim against Trefilov seeking to collect approximately 600 million rubles worth of loans and interests.
 The Russian bank demanded recognition of a court decision about Trefilov's liability as a guarantor for the debts of his company "Elekskor" LLC (a subsidiary of the MARTA Holding).

 On 4 June 2014 the London High Court reviewed the case and ruled in favour of Alfa-Bank.

 The total amount of claims to be paid is 521.44 million rubles (including 153.2 million rubles of accrued interest).
 By the court's decision Trefilov must pay this amount by 25 June 2014.
 This includes a clause where “in the case of no repayment by set date a further statutory interest is applied at the rate set by the Russian Central Bank (8.25%).”

 Family

-Trefilov has been married with his second wife Julia Trefilova since 2005.
+Trefilov has been married with his second wife Yuliya Trefilova since 2005.
 He has four daughters from both marriages.